 Prior use of ketoconazole: Lower response rates may occur in patients previously treated with ketoconazole for prostate cancer.

-Use with chemotherapy: Safety and efficacy of concomitant use of Zytiga® with cytotoxic chemotherapy not established.
+Use with chemotherapy: Safety/efficacy of concomitant use of with cytotoxic chemotherapy not established.

-Intolerance to excipients: Not to be taken by patients with galactose intolerance, Lapp lactase deficiency or glucose-galactose malabsorption.
+Intolerance to excipients: Not to be taken by patients with galactose intolerance, total lactase deficiency or glucose-galactose malabsorption.
 Take sodium content into account for those on controlled sodium diet.

-Potential risks: Anaemia and sexual dysfunction may occur in men with metastatic prostate cancer including those taking Zytiga®.
+Potential risks: Anaemia and sexual dysfunction may occur in men with metastatic prostate cancer.

-Skeletal muscle effects: Cases of myopathy reported.
-Some patients had rhabdomyolysis with renal failure.
-Caution is recommended in patients concomitantly treated with drugs known to be associated with myopathy/rhabdomyolysis.
+Skeletal muscle effects: Cases of myopathy and rhabdomyolysis reported.
+Caution recommended in patients concomitantly treated with drugs associated with myopathy/rhabdomyolysis.

 Very common: urinary tract infection, hypokalaemia, hypertension, diarrhoea, increased alanine aminotransferase, increased aspartate aminotransferase, peripheral oedema.

-Common: sepsis, hypertriglyceridaemia, cardiac failure (including congestive heart failure, left ventricular dysfunction and decreased ejection fraction), angina pectoris, atrial fibrillation, tachycardia, dyspepsia,rash, haematuria, fractures (includes all fractures, with the exception of pathological fracture).
+Common:sepsis, hypertriglyceridaemia, cardiac failure (including congestive heart failure, left ventricular dysfunction and decreased ejection fraction), angina pectoris, atrial fibrillation, tachycardia, dyspepsia, rash, haematuria, fractures (all fractures, except pathological fracture).

-Other side effects: adrenal insufficiency, myocardial infarction, QT prolongation, other arrhythmias, allergic alveolitis, hepatitis fulminant, acute hepatic failure, myopathy, rhabdomyolysis.
+Other side effects: adrenal insufficiency, myocardial infarction, QT prolongation, other arrhythmias, allergic alveolitis, hepatitis fulminant, acute hepatic failure, myopathy, rhabdomyolysis, anaphylactic reactions.

 Refer to SmPC for other side effects.

 Not for use in women.
-Not known whether abiraterone or its metabolites are present in semen.
-A condom is required if the patient is engaged in sexual activity with a pregnant woman.
-If the patient is engaged in sexual activity with a woman of childbearing potential, a condom is required along with another effective contraceptive method.
-Studies have shown that abiraterone affected fertility in male and female rats, but these effects were fully reversible.
+Not known if abiraterone or its metabolites are present in semen.
+Condom is required if patient is engaged in sexual activity with a pregnant woman.
+If the patient is engaged in sexual activity with a woman of childbearing potential, condom is required along with another effective contraceptive method.
+Studies have shown that abiraterone acetate affected fertility in male and female rats, but these effects were fully reversible.

-Caution with drugs activated by or metabolised by CYP2D6 particularly when there is a narrow therapeutic index e.g. metoprolol, propranolol, desipramine, venlafaxine, haloperidol, risperidone, propafenone, flecanide, codeine, oxycodone and tramadol, dose reduction should be considered.
+Caution with drugs activated or metabolised by CYP2D6 particularly when there is a narrow therapeutic index (e.g. metoprolol, propranolol, desipramine, venlafaxine, haloperidol, risperidone, propafenone, flecanide, codeine, oxycodone and tramadol); consider dose reduction.
 Avoid strong inducers of CYP3A4 (e.g. phenytoin, carbamazepine, rifampicin, rifabutin, rifapentine, phenobarbital, St John’s wort).
-Zytiga® is a CYP2C8 inhibitor.
-Monitor for signs of toxicity if combined with drugs with a narrow therapeutic index eliminated predominately by CYP2C8.
+Zytiga is a CYP2C8 inhibitor.
+Monitor for signs of toxicity if combined with drugs with a narrow therapeutic index eliminated predominately by CYP2C8, include pioglitazone and repaglinide.
 May increase concentrations of drugs eliminated by OATP1B1.
 Food (see Dosage & Administration).

-Caution with medicines known to prolong QT interval or induce Torsade de pointes e.g. quinidine, disopyramide, amiodarone, sotalol, dofetilide, ibutilide, antiarrhythmic medicinal products, methadone, moxifloxacin and antipsychotics.
-Use of Zytiga® with spironolactone is not recommended.
+Caution with medicines known to prolong QT interval or induce Torsade de pointes (e.g. quinidine, disopyramide, amiodarone, sotalol, dofetilide, ibutilide, antiarrhythmic medicinal products, methadone, moxifloxacin and antipsychotics).
+Use of Zytiga with spironolactone not recommended.

 Refer to SmPC for full details of interactions.